 Kava is another herbal remedy that’s considered one of the best natural beta blockers.
 Kava’s compounds bind to GABA and dopamine receptors.
 It acts a muscle relaxer.

 Kava kava is famous for its mild narcotic effects.
-On the island of Fiji, the root of kava is made into a muddy beverage, drunk ceremoniously until the gums of the mouth turn numb.
+On the island of Fiji, the natives make a beverage out of the root.
+Then they drink it until the gums of the mouth turn numb.

-In the U.S., kava is mostly taken as an herbal extract.
+In the U.S., people primarily use kava as an herbal extract.
 (Although some trendy kava lounges are sprouting up in hipster neighborhoods.)

 By now, you should be familiar with the neurotransmitter, GABA.
-(Buying a GABA supplement is as simple as clicking here.)
 GABA reduces the excitability of your neurons.
-It basically chills your brain out during times of stress.
+It basically relaxes your brain during times of stress.

-Numerous other botanicals act as natural beta blockers.
+Numerous other botanicals act as natural alternatives to beta blockers.
 These include chamomile, which can help you fall asleep.